icsnju/visualinux/docs/viewql.md

     FROM *
     WHERE inuse > 1
 UPDATE shared WITH view: full
-UPDATE all \ shared WITH shrinked: true
+UPDATE all \ shared WITH trimmed: true
 ```

 Example 5: only show the read-only vm_area_structs.